AndrewRBader/CU-Fintech_Project-2/README.md

 - Adaptive Boosting Classifier
 - Gradient Boosting Classifier

 In our final model we wanted high accuracy with consistent performance across the unpopular and the hit songs.
 We chose the five best performing models to ensemble together to create our final model.
 The ensemble model is a voting classifier with each voter getting equal weight.
 The models we ensembled together for the Voting Classifier are SVM, Decision Tree, Random Forest, AdaBoost, and Gradient Boost.
 Three of these are more advanced ensemble models.
 AdaBoost and Gradient Boost take different approaches to force the model to focus more on the instances that are difficult to classify.
 Random Forest is an ensemble of Decision Tree models that work on different parts of the data.
 Looking at the weights of the features we found that Artist followers was the most influential column.
-After that, Danceability, tempo, and duration are the most important features in the success of the song.
+After that, danceability, tempo, and duration are the most important features in the success of the song.

 ### c.
 API <a name="API"></a>